 English Language Requirement Exemptions

 There are four conditions for being exempt from taking a standardized test to demonstrate your English proficiency.
 Final exemption is subject to determination of the International Admissions Office and the academic departments.

-- You have taken a full year of high school in the U.S.A. and earned a passing grade in one year of standard English (not ESL).
+- You have taken a full year of high school in the U.S.A. and earned a C grade (or better) in one year of standard English (not ESL).
 This must be shown on your transcripts.